Jackie Wright

 John Wright (24 September 1904 – 11 January 1989), credited professionally as Jackie Wright, also nicknamed Little Jackie and Uncle Jackie, was a Northern Irish comedian.

 He is best known for being the bald-headed sidekick of Benny Hill on his television programme for fifteen years.
-Wright's diminutive stature – he was only 4 ft 11 in tall – and Northern Irish accent became assets to the comedy.
+Wright's diminutive stature – he was 4 ft 11 in tall – and Northern Irish accent became assets to the comedy.